Do you have questions about Discover Year?

 2. Is financial aid available?

-To make our program accessible to as many students as possible, Discover Year bursaries are available to Canadian citizens.
+To make our program accessible to as many students as possible, a limited number of Discover Year bursaries are available to Canadian citizens.
 To learn more, visit our Financial Aid page.
 We also offer the Discover Year Internships Program, which is designed to offer meaningful work opportunities to our students.
 Up to five $1,000 internships are available each year.

 Please note that financial aid is prioritized for Canadian citizens, but scholarships are available to American and overseas students on a case-by-case basis.
 All students are also eligible to apply for the Discover Year Internships Program, regardless of nationality.
 Once you have been accepted into the program, we would be happy to discuss payment options with you.